 Brian loved the “Guffaw” so much so, that every time he would meet a friend he would do the “Guffaw”.
 What was a one off joke became a natural and funny greeting.
 And so the decision was made- Propp would use the guffaw as his trademark on the ice.

-I’ll never forget my first goal at the start of the 1986-87 season.
-I was thinking about the “Guffaw” and finally scored my first of the year.
+During the start of the 1986-87 season, Propp finally scored his first of the year.
 I had the usual crowd of players congratulating me after the goal, then as I broke away from the pack and headed to center ice, I put my right glove under my left arm and did the “Guffaw” as I skated toward center ice.
 I have always said the word “guffaw” as I was doing it.
 I had finally done the “Guffaw” and it became my signature mark after scoring which showed my personality on the ice.

 Propp would use this opportunity to debut his “new move”.

 He even got a call from Howie Mandel gave his blessing to use the move, a moment that solidified Propp’s hunch to add the expression to his game.